-[The prepared statement of Senator Hatch appears in the appendeeply appreciate their returning.
+[The prepared statement of Senator Hatch appears in the appendix.]

 The CHAIRMAN.
 Thank you, Senator.
 I appreciate it very much.

 I would now like to introduce our witnesses.
 We have a very distinguished panel, many of whom we have already met before.
-We
+We deeply appreciate their returning.